Published:

 Load management determines how much power is available to the charging points.
 The approaches here can be divided into three categories:

-• Dynamic – The more complex form.
+Dynamic load management is the more complex form.
 Here, the charging power is determined by the current base load.
 This has two advantages over the static variant.
 When the base load is low, more power is available for charging.
 When the base load is high, the charging power is adjusted so that there is no risk of overload and peak loads are actively reduced.

 Strategies: Who charges when and how fast?